hoanglechanhtu/kafka_problem/README.md

         3. The existing session has existed for more than **min.incremental.fetch.session.eviction.ms**, AND the new session has more partitions.
 1. What is FETCH_SESSION_ID_NOT_FOUND:
         The server responds with this error code when the client request refers to a fetch session that the server does not know about.
 This may happen if there was a client error, or **if the fetch session was evicted by the server**.
+1. Tracking number of FETCH_SESSION_ID_NOT_FOUND:
+        **NumIncrementalFetchSessions**: Tracks the number of incremental fetch sessions which exist **NumIncrementalFetchPartitionsCached**: Tracks the number of partitions cached by incremental fetch sessions.